bstr156/community-hub/src/docs/help/connect-pali.md

 ### Switching Pali to use a different network

-You can switch your MetaMask to a different network very easily!
+You can switch your Pali Wallet to a different network very easily!
 Just click the network drop-down list at the top-left corner of your Pali window, and select which network you need to use at the moment.

 ### About your accounts/addresses in Pali Wallet